msyyyy/bookExchange/README.md

 # bookExchange
-This is a book managing system.
+This is a book management system.